Mrs Merion Shippam

 At Telford Infant School we place a great emphasis on reading and believe that every child should develop a lifelong love of books and enjoyment of reading.
 We aim to make reading meaningful by immersing children in a rich literacy environment.
 Opportunities for Reading at our school are varied from free choice from our class book corners, online eBooks, playtime trollies or the school library to regular shared, guided, whole class and individual reading sessions.

 Children are provided with a range of different text styles and the books children are encouraged to read match the phonics phase they are learning.
-Once children have reached Phase 5 phonics, they follow a colour book banded system made up of books from a variety of reading schemes.
+Once children are secure in levels 1- 5 of phonics, they follow a colour book banded system made up of books from a variety of reading schemes.
 Each colour band allows the children to choose from an exciting range of fiction, non-fiction and poetry books.

 Our library is open plan and situated at the heart of our school for everyone to enjoy.
 All classrooms have their own book corners, stocked with reading materials to tempt readers of all abilities and interests.

 Reading at home every day makes a huge difference.
 Here are some ideas for helping your child with reading.